 Our teaching teams have been trained in Zones of Regulation.
 The idea of the Zones is that it teaches children how to self-regulate when they are experiencing high levels of emotion.
 Each classroom has these displayed to allow children to understand their feelings and to learn how to manage these feelings.
 This is displayed in a calm area of the classroom.

-For many years we have applied Brain Gym.
-Over lockdown I sent you some material to give you some ideas for this (attached below).
-It provides children with short periods of time during their lessons where they get up and move, getting the blood flow up and allowing them to have a concentration break.
+For many years we have applied Brain Gym, and now movement breaks.
+These provide children with short periods of time during their lessons where they get up and move, getting the blood flow up and allowing them to have a concentration break.
 Whilst we are adjusting back into full days of lessons we are using movement breaks more frequently.